aazaff/teachPaleobiology/LabExercise4.md

 ## Polar Ordination

 Polar ordination is the simplest form of ordination, and was originally invented here at the University of Wisconsin in the late 50s.
 In polar ordination you define two "poles" of the gradient - i.e., the two samples that you think are the most dissimilar.
-You think order the samples into a gradient based on how similar they are to each "pole".
+You then order the samples into a gradient based on how similar they are to each "pole".

 The definition of the poles can be based on the calculation of a simlarity index (e.g., Jaccard) or could be two samples you hypothesize are at the ends of a gradient.
 Both approaches are fairly crude, so this method of ordination has largely been abandoned.
-As far as I know, there are no longer any functions in R for calculating polar ordination.
+As far as I know, there are no longer any working functions in R for calculating polar ordination.

 #### Problem Set III